 - Idaho State Board of Education Data Dashboard and Annual Fact Book – NIC provides data to support a dashboard of commonly collected institutional measures among Idaho's public universities and community colleges.
 NIC also provides data for the Annual Fact Book published by the board.

 - National Community College Benchmark Project (NCCBP) – This is a national data collection effort coordinated by Johnson County Community College in Kansas.
 The NCCBP collects and provides national community college effectiveness data enabling participating institutions to interpret and benchmark their performance.
-Reports: 2018, 2019, 2020.
+Annual national reports are available to NIC employees by request.

 - Postsecondary Data Partnership (PDP) – This nationwide effort from the National Student Clearinghouse (NSC) aims to help colleges and universities more easily understand student educational progress and outcomes.
 The objective is to provide easier access to better data to enhance knowledge and facilitate more informed decisions to support student success.
 NIC recently joined the PDP and submitted initial data in December 2020.
 NIC also participates in the public-facing Student Insights Dashboard.